python-trio/pytest-trio/docs/source/reference.rst

   have to do it yourself.
 * Async fixtures using ``@pytest.fixture`` automatically get converted to Trio fixtures.
-(The main effect of this is that it helps you catch mistakes where a you use an async fixture with a non-async test.)
+(The main effect of this is that it helps you catch mistakes like using an async fixture with a non-async test.)

 There are two ways to enable Trio mode.